 - BROADCAST: Refers to the point that the network is configured to handle broadcast packets which is vital to get the IP address.

-- RUNNING: Means that the network is ready to accept data.
+- RUNNING: This means that the network is ready to accept data.

 - mtu: stands for maximum transmission unit.
 If IP datagrams are larger than MTU bytes, they will be divided into multiple Ethernet frames.